ithllc/ARGOS_Proof_of_Concept/docs/Architecture.md

 -   **Connection**: Connects to the FastAPI Gateway (port 8000) via CopilotKit endpoints at `/copilotkit/*`
 -   **Key Features**:
     -   **Chat Interface**: Submit queries and interact with the Coordinator Agent through a conversational UI powered by CopilotKit.
-    -   **Real-time Dashboard**: Monitor the status and activity of each agent by subscribing to the Redis `agent:activity` channel via WebSocket.
+    -   **Real-time Dashboard**: Monitors the status and activity of each agent by connecting to the `/ws/events` WebSocket, which streams messages from the Redis `agent:activity` pub/sub channel.
     -   **Paper Visualization**: Components to visualize the results of paper analysis and synthesis.
     -   **Voice Interface (`VoiceInterface.tsx`)**: Real-time voice interaction component enabling microphone input, audio playback, and dynamic display of generated multi-modal content (images, videos) from the agents.
+The WebSocket connection URL is now determined dynamically, and its state is managed with `useRef` to prevent race conditions.
 -   **Technology Stack**:
     -   React 18.2+
     -   CopilotKit UI components (`@copilotkit/react-core`, `@copilotkit/react-ui`)